skenrobert/skenrobert/README.md

 - ✅ Administration of Owncloud, Osticket, squid, PROMOX environments on the server
 <br>

-knowledge in other languages such as C#, C++, DEVC, Node, .net, tscript, jscript, jquery, html, css.
+knowledge in other languages such as C#, C++, DEVC, Node, phyton, .net, tscript, jscript, jquery, html, css.

 ### ⚙️ &nbsp;GitHub Analytics